NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Southern and Smaller Oases, the Western Desert (12/06/2003)

 2. Dakhla Oasis is about 120 km west of Kharga Oasis, extending for some 55 x 10-20 km The date palm is the main cash crop of the two Oases, besides olive and other fruit trees.
-The date palm does not provide only dates, but also fibres, leaves, trunks, used locally or exported, for making basket, ropes, mats, sandals, furniture, building material, agricultural tools, and numerous other items.
+The date palm does not provide only dates, but also fibres, leaves, and trunks, used locally or exported, for making baskets, ropes, mats, sandals, furniture, building materials, agricultural tools, and numerous other items.
 It is a culture based on and supported by the date palm.

 3. Kurkur and Dungul Oases are small uninhabited oases about 60km apart in the southern part of the Western Desert.
 Both Oases receive their water as a result of the blockage of drainage lines of an artesian aquifer.
-In spite of almost rainlessness, these two Oases are rich in biodiversity.
+Despite almost rainlessness, these two Oases are rich in biodiversity.
 Palm groves (three species) and extensive growth of Acacia groves

 4. Moghra Oasis Moghra Oasis is a small uninhabited oasis, situated on the north-eastern edge of the Qattara Depression, bordered by by a brackish-water lake,